+1 202 637 8618

 +1 212 918 3100

-Warren Gorrell is co-CEO of Hogan Lovells and a partner in the Corporate group.
-He served as the chairman of Hogan & Hartson (now Hogan Lovells) from January 2001 to May 2010.
-Warren is one of a handful of leaders of major law firms who maintains a substantial practice while managing the legal practice.
+Warren Gorrell is a partner in the Corporate group based in the Washington, D.C. and NY offices.
+He served as Co-CEO of Hogan Lovells from May 2010 through June 2014.
+Prior to taking on that role, he served as the chairman of Hogan & Hartson (now Hogan Lovells) from January 2001 to May 2010.
+During this time, Warren was one of a handful of leaders of major law firms who continued to maintain a substantial practice while managing the firm.

 Warren's practice, which is primarily transactional, covers many different areas and industries.
 He advises publicly and privately held companies in all aspects of their businesses, including mergers and acquisitions (M&A), securities offerings (including initial public offerings), tender offers and exchange offers, joint ventures, and general business matters.
 For many years, a substantial part of Warren's practice has focused on the real estate and hospitality industry, particularly REITs.